Check out this tutorial to learn an easy and fun way to give your simple, terracotta plant pots a beautiful marbled finish!

 - You might want to use a prop like a small block of scrap wood or a cardboard box to lift your pot up so it can drip nicely.

 - The dipping part of this project can get messy!
 If you want to avoid getting paint stuck under your fingernails, consider wearing rubber gloves.

 That’s all there is to it!
 This technique would be perfect for vases, picture frames, mason jars, and more!
 If you have any questions, please leave your comment below.

-To see Rosanne making this marbled flower pot first hand, watch our live video:
+To see Rosanne making these marbled flower pots first hand, watch this video: